fluxo-js/fluxo/README.md

 ```

 The first argument on the delegated method should be the ID of the child that you want
-invoke the method (you can use the [cid](#cid) too), the rest will be passed to
+to invoke the method (you can use the [cid](#cid) too), the rest will be passed to
 child's method.

 The last line of our example above will call `setAsDone` on the todo with id 2.

 ##Collection Subsets

-Sometimes you'll need compute filtered subsets of your collection.
+Sometimes you'll need to compute filtered subsets of your collection.
 Imagine that you
-want show only the done todos on your interface, you can compute this filtered subset
+want to show only the done todos on your interface, you can compute this filtered subset
 with the collection subsets.

 Collection subsets works pretty much like the **[computed properties](#computed-properties)**, you define what